arthur-debert/txtx/README.md

-# RfcDoc Format
+# txxt Format

 A Visual Studio Code extension that provides syntax highlighting for plain text files following old-school Unix guidelines.

 ## Features

-This extension provides syntax highlighting for the following elements in RfcDoc
+This extension provides syntax highlighting for the following elements in txxt
 files:

 - **Document Outline**: Automatic outline view for sections and code blocks